Broken or enlarged blood vessels (facial spider veins, angiomas, telangiectasia) are commonly seen on the face, neck, chest, and legs.

 Facial redness and visible veins are common cosmetic issues for men and women alike.
 These symptoms can occur due to rosacea, sun damage, or the normal aging process.
-Rosacea is a chronic skin condition that requires periodic treatments to keep symptoms in check.
+Rosacea is a chronic skin condition that requires periodic treatments to keep symptoms in check, and we offer a variety of topical treatments that can reduce the appearance of rosacea.
+To learn more about these topical treatments, check out our webinar.
 Vessels that appear for other reasons can often be treated effectively in a single procedure or series of treatment sessions.
-Regardless of the cause of the redness or facial veins, this condition typically responds very well to laser therapy.
+Regardless of the cause of the redness or facial veins, the discoloration typically responds very well to laser therapy.
 We utilize a variety of different lasers for this treatment.

 How do you treat broken vessels?